Dannykun1089/ChanSharp/docs/QuickStart.md

 The following are some code snippets to show you what you can do with this wrapper

 ## Note
-The class names defined by ChanSharp may overlap with others, such as Thread and File.
+The class names defined by ChanSharp may overlap with others, such as System.Threading.Thread and System.IO.File.
 You have 2 options to work around this

 ### Aliasing:
 ```csharp